 - Golden syrup: This is where the classic flapjack flavour and gooey texture come from!
 Golden syrup is a thick, viscous, amber-coloured syrup and you'll be able to find it in most supermarkets near the sugar or baking ingredients.
+If you're out, check out these golden syrup alternatives.

 Equipment

 - Kitchen scales: Accuracy is very important for recipe success.
-Weigh out the ingredients in grams, especially the golden syrup, to ensure the amounts are accurate.
+Weigh out the ingredients in grams (especially the golden syrup) to ensure the amounts are accurate.

 - Sharp knife: For cutting and scoring the flapjacks.